What is an Architecture Viewpoint?

 TRAK Architecture Viewpoint Structure

-Each TRAK Viewpoint has a standardised structure which is designed to meet the requirements of ISO/IEC/IEEE 42010.
+Each TRAK architecture viewpoint has a standardised structure which is designed to meet the requirements of ISO/IEC/IEEE 42010.

 The conformance of TRAK as an architecture framework and any TRAK-conforming architecture description against ISO/IEC/IEEE 42010:2011 is described using a TRAK architecture description (which uses MVp-02 Architecture Description Design Record, MVp-03 Requirements and Standards and MVp-04 Assurance TRAK architecture views).